elliotperviz/cmms/md/C01_02/README.md

 ```
 (remember, :q to quit)

 What are the differences between this input and the initialisation/minimisation input?
-In particular, see sections related to "initialize velocities" and "MD run":
+In particular, see sections related to 'initialize velocities' and 'MD run':

 ```bash
 # initialize velocities